ucrcsedept/course-support/module-2/module2.md

 touch person.h
 ```

-The `touch` command simply creates a file with that name.

 As a summary, these are the commands we went over (feel free to use this as a cheatsheet until you get used to navigating file systems via the command line):

 * `mkdir` creates a directory.